linnabrown/run_dbcan/README.md

 #### TOOLS
 P.S.: You do not need to download `CGCFinder`, `Hotpep-Python` and `hmmscan-parser` because they are included in run_dbcan V2.
 If you need to use signalp, Prodigal and FragGeneScan, we recommend you to copy them to `/usr/bin` as system application or add their path into system envrionmental variable.

-[DIAMOND](https://github.com/bbuchfink/diamond)-- please install from github as instructions
+[DIAMOND](https://github.com/bbuchfink/diamond)-- please install from github as instructions.

-[HMMER](hmmer.org)--use `sudo apt-get install` command
+[HMMER](hmmer.org)--use `sudo apt-get install`

 [hmmscan-parser](https://github.com/linnabrown/run_dbcan/blob/master/hmmscan-parser.py)--This is included in dbCAN2.

-[Hotpep-Python](https://github.com/linnabrown/run_dbcan/tree/master/Hotpep)--This newest version is included in dbCAN2 project.
+[Hotpep-Python](https://github.com/linnabrown/run_dbcan/tree/master/Hotpep)--This newest version is included in dbCAN2.

 [signalp](http://www.cbs.dtu.dk/services/SignalP/)--please download and install if you need.